remy4096/djangocms-aldryn-forms/README.rst

 After this entry, the ``post_ident`` parameter is added to the success url for redirection.
 For example ::

     /thank-you/?post_ident=HErQ2TunSAU0AhTKrNSVDtSVBoYr9gTvUCUsdpMg6AZVqzExXCK06Tm7XIznf1sw

+If this identifier is added to another post, a new post is not created, but it is added to an existing post.
+For this case you can use the ``Form with Ident field`` plugin, which contains a hidden field where the value is stored via javascript.

 Submit form by javascript